-- Government officials, health officials and communities living near proposed new HCF in Sekong, Attapeu and Champasack - Workers supporting the renovation and rehabilitation of health care facilities; - Business entities and individual entrepreneurs supporting supplying of key goods and services for prevention of and response to COVID 19, including: - Municipal waste collection and disposal workers; - Ministry of Health (MOH) through Public Health Emergency Operation Center (EOC), led by Minister of Health and composed of representatives from concerned departments (including Department of Communicable Disease and Control (DCDC), which will lead the implementation of Component 1: Emergency COVID-19 response, in collaboration with Department of Hygiene and Health Promotion (DHHP), Department of Health Care and Rehabilitation (DHR), and the Cabinet), and Project Coordination Office (PCO), led by the Director General of Department of Planning and Cooperation (DPC) with two deputies: (i) Director General of Department of Finance (DOF) and (ii) Deputy Director General of DPC.
+- 17. The Projects' stakeholders also include parties other than the directly affected communities, including: - Lao population, at household and village level who are interested in understanding the Governments prevention and response to COVID 19 and the vaccination plan, in particular women who tend to be more in charge of vaccination in the family; - Government officials, health officials and communities living near proposed new HCF in Sekong, Attapeu and Champasack - Workers supporting the renovation and rehabilitation of health care facilities; - Business entities and individual entrepreneurs supporting supplying of key goods and services for prevention of and response to COVID 19, including: - Municipal waste collection and disposal workers; - Ministry of Health (MOH) through Public Health Emergency Operation Center (EOC), led by Minister of Health and composed of representatives from concerned departments (including Department of Communicable Disease and Control (DCDC), which will lead the implementation of Component 1: Emergency COVID-19 response, in collaboration with Department of Hygiene and Health Promotion (DHHP), Department of Health Care and Rehabilitation (DHR), and the Cabinet), and Project Coordination Office (PCO), led by the Director General of Department of Planning and Cooperation (DPC) with two deputies: (i) Director General of Department of Finance (DOF) and (ii) Deputy Director General of DPC.
 PCO, who will directly report to the EOC, is responsible for day-to-day management of the Project; - Health workers and physicians from the laboratory, hospitals, provincial and district health offices, community and village cluster (kumban) health centers; - Public and local authorities who may be directly working in the project, such as law enforcement officials working on screening or local authorities working on communications and outreach; - Those working on vaccination, including National Vaccination Taskforce, incident managers, focal points for logistics and vaccination at the national level, focal points at the provincial level, National Immunization Technical Advisory Group, vaccination teams and Village Health Volunteers (VHV). - People living near borders and in the areas with high population density e.g. Vientiane Capital, and Savannakhet, Luang Phrabang, and Champasack Provinces.
-These groups may be at particular risk from any people with COVID 19 that may be returning from affected countries. - Government officials, permitting and regulatory agencies at the national, regional, and community levels, including environmental, technical, social protection and labour authorities; - Mass organisations (Lao Women's Union, Lao Youth, Lao Front for National Development) and civil society groups, representatives of ethnic groups, and NGOs at the regional, national and local levels that may become partners of the Project and supporters of vaccination initiatives; - Celebrities or other key-influencers who may become partners in supporting vaccination initiatives; - Monks, who may also be important partners in information sharing and vaccination initiatives; - Business owners and providers of services, goods and materials within the Project area that will be involved in the project's wider supply chain or may be considered for the role of project's suppliers in the future; and - Mass media and associated interest groups, including local, regional and national printed and broadcasting media, digital/web-based entities, and their associations. - 13.
-In terms of support to the vaccination campaign, GOL's NDVP has noted that the most effective communication channel as documented in previous vaccination campaigns is
+These groups may be at particular risk from any people with COVID 19 that may be returning from affected countries. - Government officials, permitting and regulatory agencies at the national, regional, and community levels, including environmental, technical, social protection and labour authorities; - Mass organisations (Lao Women's Union, Lao Youth, Lao Front for National Development) and civil society groups, representatives of ethnic groups, and NGOs at the regional, national and local levels that may become partners of the Project and supporters of vaccination initiatives; - Celebrities or other key-influencers who may become partners in supporting vaccination initiatives;

-Village Health Volunteers (VHV), healthcare workers and local government.
+- Monks, who may also be important partners in information sharing and vaccination initiatives; - Business owners and providers of services, goods and materials within the Project area that will be involved in the project's wider supply chain or may be considered for the role of project's suppliers in the future; and - Mass media and associated interest groups, including local, regional and national printed and broadcasting media, digital/web-based entities, and their associations. - 18.
+In terms of support to the vaccination campaign, GOL's NDVP has noted that the most effective communication channel as documented in previous vaccination campaigns is Village Health Volunteers (VHV), healthcare workers and local government.
 These channels should be used before, during, and at the conclusion of the vaccination campaign and will be key stakeholders for the SEP.
 Moreover, the SEP consultations will assist in identifying spokespersons who have credibility with the target population to help transmit COVID-19 and vaccination messages (e.g. government officials, technical personnel, opinion leaders, religious leaders, etc.).